rlalik/go4_trbnet_docker/go4_trbnet/README.txt

 Typical use:
-  - A container is started and stopped like an application, and not like a virtual machine.
+  - A container is started and stopped like an application, much unlike a virtual machine.
-  - Once the Dockerfile is completely compiled, the container can be started again and again in a matter of seconds.
+  - Once the container is built/compiled from the Dockerfile, it can be started in a matter of seconds.
   - When its job is done, the container is destroyed again.
   - On destruction, the container forgets everything that happened while it was running.
-On the next start, it starts exactly in the last state defined by the Dockerfile.
+On the next start, it is exactly in the last state defined by the Dockerfile.